Dazegambler/UST-Ultrakill-Speedrunning-Tool-/README.md

 # Usage:

-Simply Press Caps Lock or your selected key to show the UI
+Simply Press Tab to show the UI

 # Configuration: